Do you know how to relax?

 We run regular Yoga Day Retreats, sign up to our newsletter to be the first to hear about our events.
 Or book your own private day retreat for up to 12 people (minimum of 8 people).

-Our next retreat will be End Nov / Beginning of Dec (dates tbc) where we’ll be flowing through a yoga practice followed by a nourishing breakfast, restorative yoga and sound therapy.
+Click here for details of our next retreat.
 The ultimate way to relax, I promise you will leave feeling completely stress free, improved mood, feeling like you can take on the world and have the best night's sleep you’ve had in a long time.

 R E S O U R CE S